eklchan/eklchan/README.md

-### Hi there, I'm Edward, a Hong Konger🇭🇰 based in London 👋
+### Hi there, I'm Edward, a Hong Konger 🇭🇰 based in London 👋

 Full Stack Software Engineer based in London.
 Experienced in Node, Express, MongoDB, React, React Native and TypeScript.
 I'm also an SEO copywriting ninja! 🐱‍👤